AdobeDocs/campaign-classic.en/help/platform/using/access-management-groups.md

 1. **[!UICONTROL Access to reports]**

-   This group is reserved for external operators, to access the delivery reports via a Web access.
+   This group is reserved for external operators, to enable the Report, Schedule and Forum icons in the Campaign Dashboard for a specific operator.

 1. **[!UICONTROL Workflow execution]**